mnemnion/zitron/README.md

 [re2c]: https://re2c.org/manual/manual_zig.html

 [^†]: The name Zitron is a sort of pan-European compromise between several spellings of "citron", a word which refers to a different citrus entirely in English, but to the lemon in those European languages where it doesn't sound like 'lemon'.
-This artifice is guaranteed to please no one, much like the EU.
+This artifice, much like the EU, is guaranteed to please no one.

 [^※]: Safe bet